SomeWeekendReading/someweekendreading.github.io/_posts/2022-05-22-greens-asymmetry.md

 ## The Weekend Conclusion

-I'm not entirely sure how I can "show an affirming flame" as a point of light among the communications of the Just, in a way enough to overcome the right-wing fanatics who want to watch the world burn.
+I'm not entirely sure how I can "show an affirming flame" as a point of light among the communications of the Just.
+At least, not strongly enough to overcome the right-wing fanatics who want to watch the world burn.

 But, like Hank picking up trash, I look for opportunities.